davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 The next step is to get the product database migrated to Azure.
 Here we are moving an on-premises MongoDB (as represented in this session by an Azure Linux VM running MongoDB) to Azure Cosmos DB using native MongoDB commands.

-1) Click 'New Session' Icon in the command shell toolbar.
+1) Launch a new Azure Command Shell.
+Click 'New Session' Icon in the command shell toolbar.

 >
 2) You will need to install the Linux VM's RSA certificate using the following commands.